Strength — and transparency — in numbers

 Best Friends in Utah

 Our Salt Lake City program is our second largest in terms of volume.
 Save rates for dogs are consistently close to 100%.
-Save rates for cats are lower due to the large number of fragile kitten intakes.
+Save rates for cats are lower due to the large number of fragile kitten admissions.

 1